djbr1/xiegu_x6200_stuff_x6100/bt_audio_listening/README.md

 - **`/usr/bin/bt_audio_control.sh`** – a script for starting or stopping a GStreamer audio bridge.

 The script can be launched manually or automatically at startup after proper configuration  of the radio's operating system.
+For example, it can be executed after launching the **`x6200_ui_v100`** radio application in **`/usr/share/support/userapp`**.